Numerically Exact Configuration Interaction at Quadrillion-Determinant Scale: Results

-We now describe the algorithmic developments that enable such extremely large CI calculations to be performed on existing supercomputing resources.
-Detailed algorithms, parallel implementation strategies, and error bound analyses are provided in the Supporting Information.

-The central idea of the STP-DAS framework is to partition the full CI configurational space into smaller categorical subspaces, defined by possible electron occupations within the distributed active space, as illustrated in \Cref{fig:SparseDASpanel}(A).\cite{Li24_041404} The STP-DAS framework reformulates the CI $\boldsymbol\sigma$-build as a sum of small-tensor products, each uniquely addressed via a global tensor looping structure.
+We now describe the algorithmic developments that enable such CI calculations to be performed on existing supercomputing resources.
+Detailed algorithms, parallel implementation strategies, and error bound analyses are provided in the Supplementary Information. {The central concept of the STP-DAS framework is the systematic partitioning of the full CI orbital space into a collection of distributed active spaces.
+Within each active space, configurations are further classified into categorical subspaces, rigorously defined by distinct electron occupation patterns, as illustrated in \Cref{fig:SparseDASpanel}(A)}.\cite{Li24_041404} The STP-DAS framework reformulates the CI $\boldsymbol\sigma$-build as a sum of small-tensor products, each uniquely addressed via a global tensor looping structure.
 The major memory bottleneck associated with storing the excitation list is eliminated by allowing categorical subspaces to share compact, local excitation lists.

-In the largest FCI calculation ($10^{15}$ determinants) presented here, employing 12 distributed active spaces, this approach reduces the excitation list memory requirement from $12\times10^{9}$ GB to just 756 GB.
-However, storing all 7 CI expansion vectors for a system with $10^{15}$ determinants would require 112 PB of memory.
-On a high-performance computing system like Perlmutter, this would demand over 218,000 nodes with 512 GB of memory each.
-The following section outlines how we achieve this drastic memory reduction, enabling extremely large relativistic CI calculations to be performed on a medium-sized computing cluster.
+{In the largest CASCI calculation ($10^{15}$ determinants) presented here, employing 13 distributed active spaces, the STP-DAS approach reduces the excitation list memory requirement from $12\times10^{9}$ GB to just 25 GB.
+However, storing all nine CI expansion vectors for a system with $10^{15}$ determinants would require approximately 134 PB of memory.
+On a high-performance computing system such as Perlmutter, this translates to more than 275,000 nodes, each equipped with 512 GB of memory.
+A straightforward element-wise sparsity treatment, however, does not meet the STP-DAS condition.
+To overcome this limitation, the following section introduces a categorical compression scheme that achieves the necessary memory reduction, making it possible to carry out large relativistic CI calculations on a medium-sized computing cluster.}

-With the STP-DAS framework, the memory bottleneck associated with storing CI expansion vectors is effectively eliminated by applying a \emph{lossless} categorical compression to the local STP-DAS expansion vectors, $\mathbf{C}^\mathcal{A}$, whose direct sum constitutes the global CI expansion vector, as illustrated in \Cref{fig:SparseDASpanel}(D).
-Lossless categorical compression enables the algorithm to skip many categories that do not contribute to the $\boldsymbol\sigma$-vector and therefore do not affect the resulting Ritz eigenvector--eigenvalue pair.
-This scheme further reduces the computational workload of the $\boldsymbol\sigma$-build algorithm (see \Cref{fig:SparseDASpanel}(E)), while benefiting from the reduced memory footprint and improved parallel load balance of the STP-DAS framework.